OkayToGreat/collaborative-writing/drafts/improve-your-life-with-ChatGPT.md

 ### Keyboard Shortcuts

-ChatGPT has a few keyboard shortcuts that can help you maximize your efficiency.
+ChatGPT has a few keyboard shortcuts.
+If you begin using them early, they will become second nature and you'll be able to use ChatGPT more efficiently.

 ![ChatGPT Keyboard Shorcuts](../assets/improve-your-life-with-ChatGPT/chatgpt-keyboard-shortcuts.png)